pangwuu/GaitVision/README.md

 ### 1. PCA Analysis Tool (`/PCA`)

 This is a standalone desktop application for performing Principal Component Analysis (PCA) on CSV datasets.
 It is intended for users who need to run a quick, in-depth statistical analysis locally.
+This is a prototype tool and is not designed or supported for much longer.

 *   **Purpose:** To provide a powerful, GUI-driven tool for comprehensive PCA.
 *   **Features:** Automated data preprocessing, PCA execution, and the generation of detailed PDF reports including plots, loading matrices, and variable rankings.